Radar Tracking and Jamming

 Required Capability Install: This lesson requires an additional capability installation for STK Terrain Integrated Rough Earth Model (TIREM).
 The TIREM install is included in the STK Pro software download, but requires a separate install process.
 Read the Readme.htm found in the STK install folder for installation instructions.
 You can obtain the necessary install by visiting http://support.agi.com/downloads or calling AGI support.

-This lesson requires an internet connection and STK 12.9 or newer to complete in its entirety.
-If you have an earlier version of STK, you can complete a legacy version of this lesson.
+This lesson requires version 12.9 of the STK software or newer to complete in its entirety.
+If you have an earlier version of the STK software, you can complete a legacy version of this lesson.

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.